-Child-rearing policies in the Schools of Medicine and Public Health are described on the School of Medicine's Office for Academic and Professional Development website.
+Child-rearing policies in the Schools of Medicine are described separately: see the School of Medicine's Office for Academic and Professional Development website.
+The policies below apply to the School of Public Health with exceptions described in the School of Public Health Section XVII.F above.
 The policies below apply in the rest of the University's Schools.
-See Section XXIII.H for University-wide policies on leave for U.S. military service.
+See Section XXIV.I for University-wide policies on leave for U.S. military service.